This footpath is currently closed on safety grounds...

 Have you already walked the Northumberland Coast Path?
 We’d be grateful if you would complete our evaluation form to let us know how it was.
 The information you provide will be used to advise future walkers.

 You can't cycle along the Northumberland Coast Path because much of it is on public footpaths where there is no right of way for cyclists.
 The Coast and Castles Cycle Route follows the Northumberland coast and runs parallel to the Coast Path for much of the way.

 There isn't accomodation in Cresswell.
 We recommend that you stay in the Plough Inn at Ellington, a pleasant mile-long stroll from the start at Cresswell.
-If you arrive by car and stay at the Plough Inn, you can leave your car there for the duration of your walk.

 If the Plough is full there is accommodation in nearby Ashington or Morpeth.